 Osteoporosis medications — the treatment that takes years to evaluate

 The thing about osteoporosis medication is that you take it for years without any obvious effect.
 Your parent swallows a pill every morning or gets an injection once a year, and then what?
 Nothing visible happens.
 Their bones aren't obviously stronger.
 They don't feel different.
 There's no immediate payoff like there is with blood pressure medication, where you can measure lower numbers.
-With osteoporosis medication, you're investing in prevention.
-You're hoping that in five or ten years, your parent won't break their hip, but you won't know if the medication made the difference until something either happens or doesn't.
+You're investing in prevention, hoping that in five or ten years, your parent won't break their hip, but you won't know if the medication made the difference until something either happens or doesn't.

 Osteoporosis means the bones are less dense, more fragile, more likely to break.
-The risk of fracture increases with age, especially for women after menopause.
-A bone density test, or DEXA scan, measures how dense the bones are and predicts fracture risk.
+According to the National Institutes of Health, more than 10 million Americans over 50 have osteoporosis, and another 44 million have low bone density that puts them at increased risk.
+A bone density test, called a DEXA scan, measures how dense the bones are and predicts fracture risk.
 But the DEXA scan is not a crystal ball.
-It tells you your parent's fracture risk, but it doesn't tell you whether preventing a fracture is worth the costs of treatment.
-That's a different question, and it depends on your parent's health, their life expectancy, their values, and their ability to tolerate medication side effects.
+It tells you your parent's fracture risk, not whether preventing a fracture is worth the costs of treatment.
+That calculation depends on your parent's health, their life expectancy, their values, and their ability to tolerate medication side effects.

 Whether to Treat

 Before deciding to treat osteoporosis, consider your parent's actual fracture risk.
-Someone who's 95 years old and frail might not benefit from osteoporosis medication because the treatment takes years to show benefit, and your parent might not have years.
-Someone who's 65, healthy, and relatively mobile might benefit from treatment because they have years of life ahead and preventing a hip fracture is worth doing.
+Someone who's 95 years old and frail may not benefit from osteoporosis medication because the treatment takes years to show benefit, and your parent may not have years.
+Someone who's 65, healthy, and relatively mobile stands to benefit from treatment because they have years of life ahead and preventing a hip fracture is worth doing.
+The NIH reports that hip fractures in adults over 65 carry a one-year mortality rate of roughly 20 to 30 percent, which puts the stakes into perspective.

 The type of bone loss matters.
 Some people have osteoporosis mostly in the hip.
 Some have it mostly in the spine.
 Some have it everywhere.
 Fracture risk is related to bone density but also to bone quality, balance, and fall risk.
 Your parent might have low bone density but also excellent balance and low fall risk, in which case treatment might not be urgent.
 Your parent might have less severe bone loss but also poor balance and high fall risk, in which case treatment matters more because a fall is more likely.